 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Robinsonville, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, the neighborhood has a greater percentage of children living in poverty (55.5%) than found in 95.7% of all U.S. neighborhoods.
+In addition, one of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.0% of the neighborhoods in America.
+The neighborhood also has a greater percentage of children living in poverty (59.3%) than found in 96.9% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

-In the neighborhood in Robinsonville, MS, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (3.0%).
-There are also a number of people of African ancestry (3.0%), and residents who report English roots (1.1%).
+In the neighborhood in Robinsonville, MS, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (3.1%).
+There are also a number of people of African ancestry (3.1%).